The Easiest Grilled Peaches with Honey Ricotta

 - 1 tsp avocado oil or other neutral flavored oil.

 - Juice and zest of 1/2 of a lemon

 - 1 tsp honey + more for drizzling

 - Preheat grill to medium-high heat.
-If you don't have a grill, you can do this in the broiler.
+If you don’t have a grill, you can use the oven broiler (see below).
 Brush halved peaches with oil.
 Place peaches on grill flesh side down and grill for about 5 minutes, until softened but still hold shape.
-In the broiler, this takes a little less time -- maybe 3-4 minutes, so keep an eye on them.

 - Whip ricotta with a hand mixer until it has a whipped cream like consistency.
 Add honey, lemon juice and zest and stir together.

-- Add about 1 tbsp of ricotta miture to each peach.
+- Add about 1 tbsp of ricotta mixture to each peach.
 Top with freshly chopped mint and a drizzle of honey, if desired.
 Serve immediately.

 Broiler instructions: heat broiler to high.
 Place peaches skin side down on a sheet pan.
 Place under broiler for 2-4 minutes until they are slightly caramelized and browned on top.

 Greek yogurt instead of ricotta: You can use Greek yogurt if you prefer.
 Use whole milk Greek yogurt as the low-fat won't be as creamy and won't whip as well.